angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 tutors.

-**:card[Leyline of the Void]**: you only board it in vs. dredge or other bazaar decks, but it's just the most efficient card to play in your doomsday sideboard for that matchup without dedicating too many spots for the matchup.
+**:card[Leyline of the Void]**: you only board it in vs. dredge or other bazaar decks, but it's just the most efficient card to play in your Doomsday sideboard for that matchup without dedicating too many spots for the matchup.

 :::row{variant=CENTERED}